lwu5/warmup_project/README.md

 2. Code Explanation

 - Function `__init__` : initialize the ROS node and set up publisher to the cmd_vel ROS topic
-- Function `run` : first, we iterate through `data.ranges` list to identify if there's any object around robot (i.e., any non_zero value in the list); if yes, we keep track of the index of the min non_zero value `min_i`; if not, we set the `non_zero` flag to 0; and secondly, based on the `min_i` and `non_zero` values we do the following: if there's nothing around robot (i.e., `non_zero == 0`) or the robot is too far from the wall (i.e., `data.ranges[min_i]` too big), we set the angular velocity to zero to not change robot's direction; otherwise, we use PID on robot's angular velocity - both wall's angular location (i.e., `min_i`) and wall's distance to the robot (i.e., `data.ranges[min_i]`) contribute to robot's angular velocity. for the linear velocity, we set it a positve constant value because we always want to drive the robot forward and publish the twist at the end.
+- Function `run` : first, we iterate through `data.ranges` list to identify if there's any object around robot (i.e., any non_zero value in the list); if yes, we keep track of the index of the min non_zero value `min_i`; if not, we set the `non_zero` flag to 0; and secondly, based on the `min_i` and `non_zero` values we do the following: if there's nothing around robot (i.e., `non_zero == 0`) or the robot is too far from the wall (i.e., `data.ranges[min_i]` too big), we set the angular velocity to zero to not change robot's direction; otherwise, we use PID on robot's angular velocity - both wall's angular location (i.e., `min_i`) and wall's distance to the robot (i.e., `data.ranges[min_i]`) contribute to robot's angular velocity. for the linear velocity, we set it a positve constant value because we always want to drive the robot forward and publish the message to `cmd_vel` at the end.
 - Function `__main__` : instaniate the ROS node and run it

 3. Behavior (Gif)